Features of hadronic and deconfined matter from AGS to LHC energies

 Eqs. \ref{eq4} and \ref{eq5} were applied so that the same particles and anti-particles to be taken into consideration in both formulas depending, from system to system and case to case, on the most complete published experimental information.
 With the increase of the collision energy, the contribution of strange and multi-strange particles in the formulas becomes more and more important.
-Thus, for Au-Au at $\sqrt{s_{NN}}$ = 62.4 and $\sqrt{s_{NN}}$ = 200 GeV and Pb-Pb at both LHC energies, the contribution of $\Sigma$ particles was also considered as explained in \cite{Pal,ALICE1}.
+Thus, for Au-Au at $\sqrt{s_{NN}}$ = 62.4 and $ \sqrt{s_{NN}}$ = 200 GeV and Pb-Pb at both LHC energies, the contribution of $\Sigma$ particles was also considered as explained in \cite{Pal,Adam1}.
 In Fig.~\ref{fig-2}, $\langle dE_T/dy\rangle/\langle dN/dy\rangle$ as a function of $\langle dN/dy \rangle/S_{\perp}$ for the most central collisions is shown.

 The continuous lines in the figures, used to guide the eye, are the results of the fits of experimental points using a $4^{th}$ degree polynomial. $\langle dE_T/dy \rangle/\langle dN/dy\rangle$ increases with $\langle dN/dy \rangle/S_{\perp}$ from AGS to SPS and RHIC energies, up to $\sqrt{s_{NN}}$=39 GeV.
 Above $\sqrt{s_{NN}}$=39 GeV the slope changes and a tendency towards saturation is evident.
 Even if the gap in the collision energy between $\sqrt{s_{NN}}$=200 GeV, the highest one at RHIC, and the LHC energies is rather large, it is obvious that the result of the extrapolation of the trend of experimental data from low energies is below the real values of the experimental data corresponding to $\sqrt{s_{NN}}$=2.76 TeV and 5.02 TeV LHC energies.
 The second rise taken at the inflection point in case II (Fig.2-bottom plot) corresponds approximately to the rise point, at the end of the plateau, in case I (Fig.2-upper plot), being around $\sqrt{s_{NN}}$=1100 GeV, as deduced from the representation of $<dN/dy>/S_{\perp}^{geom}=f(\sqrt{s_{NN}})$ in Fig.3.
 As it will be seen in Section V, this value agrees with the one corresponding to similar trends evidenced in the behaviour of the slope of the dependence of the Bjorken energy density times the interaction time on the entropy density, as a function of the collision energy.
 Experimental measurements between $\sqrt{s_{NN}}$=200 GeV and 2760 GeV, missing for the moment, would be of real interest in this context.